t-bello7/micro-objects/Readme.md

 # Micro Objects

-> A showcase of my ability as a developer is carefully displayed on this portfolio.
+> A single page application.
 ## Built With

 - HTML5